forrestwilkins/nestjs-react/README.md

 ## Description

-Full stack application built with React, NestJS, and Prisma.
+Full stack application built with Next.js, NestJS, TypeScript, and Prisma.

 A walkthrough for this project is available at [WALKTHROUGH.md](WALKTHROUGH.md).